lazersly/ImageFilterz/README.md

 ## Should be a lot of fun!

-## Utilizes PHFetchResult, PHAsset, PHCachingImageManager,
+## Utilizes PHFetchResult, PHAsset, PHCachingImageManager, UIImage, CGImage, CIImage, CIFilter, CIContext